We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 All you need is a mirror, some cardboard, and lenses harvested from an old slide projector.
-Set up your portable iPod projector in a dark room, and the images from the iPod’s screen will be reflected through the lenses, creating a roughly five-by-seven-inch picture.
+Set up your portable iPod projector in a dark room, and the images from the iPod’s screen will be reflected through the lenses, creating a roughly 5-by-7-inch picture.
 Then grab some Milk Duds and kick back with a downloaded movie or the latest episode of The Daily Show.

-Time: 30 minutes
+- Time: 30 minutes

-Easy | | | | | Hard
+- Difficulty: easy | | | | | hard (Editor’s note: 2/5)

-1 Open the slide projector and remove the lens housing (the plastic box containing the tube with the lenses).
+1. Open the slide projector and remove the lens housing (the plastic box containing the tube with the lenses).

-2 Heat up the glue gun, and affix the mirror to a piece of cardboard so that it sits at a 45-degree angle relative to the lens.
+2. Heat up the glue gun, and affix the mirror to a piece of cardboard so that it sits at a 45-degree angle relative to the lens.

-4 Turn the lights down, fire up the iPod, and set the brightness to max.
+4. Turn the lights down, fire up the iPod, and set the brightness to max.
 Adjust the focus by turning the lens tube until you get a sharp image.